sonicsmith/awesome-open-frames/README.md

 2. **Verifying requests**: Familiarize yourself with your framework's documentation to validate and ensure compatibility.

 - For a detailed guide, check out the [start](https://github.com/open-frames/awesome-open-frames/blob/main/START.md) document.
+- For more information go to the official [specification](https://github.com/open-frames/standard).

 ## Example frames